drydan/drydan.github.io/docs/hockey-analytics/player-positions.md

 Furthermore, we impose a constraint on $l$ such that the size of the majority can only surpass the minority class by 1.
 This enforces our expectations of roster construction.
 The most defenders a team has iced this season is 7; which has 70 possible configurations of LD & RD.
 This makes brute force is a viable option.

-Step 1 and 2 are repeated until the labels converge or capped at a maximum number of iterations.
+Step 1 and 2 are repeated until the labels converge or capped after a certain number of iterations.

 ![](../../assets/images/d_log_odds_dist.jpg)